• Skip to main content

 A side story …

-The first image was taken over 30 years ago when I toured Europe as a recent university grad.
-It was sold to us as a postcard and mailed home.
+The first image was from 30 years ago when I toured Europe as a recent university grad.
+It was a postcard that I mailed home.
 I am the third from the left.
 Thirty years later, I took the second shot of my girls based on my memory.

 Agora (gathering place)